 Output: I will summarise our meeting, outlining your individual risk factors and explaining the diet and lifestyle areas we will focus in our second and third meetings.

-Our second meeting will focus on food.
+Our second meeting will be all about nutrition.
 The anti-cancer diet has a lot of work to do: creating metabolic efficiency, restoring hormonal balance, supporting detoxification and elimination, reviving immunity, controlling inflammation, protecting and regulating genes, and ensuring optimal digestion and absorption of nutrients.
 Some of these areas will be more important for you than others and we will spend our time designing a diet that supports your body to function at its best while fitting in with your food and life preferences.
-Good food is one of life’s pleasures and our aim will be to create a simple and delicious eating plan that helps you feel good both now and in the future, and allows you to live life to the full.
+Good food is one of life’s pleasures and our aim will be to create a simple and delicious eating plan that helps you feel good both now and in the future, allowing you to live life to the full.
 Clients usually find they want to complete this session quite soon after the first meeting.

 Output: I will send a comprehensive and personalised diet and supplement plan at the end of this meeting.

-Output: I will summarise our coaching session and then pull all of our work together in a final report that provides you with a personalised plan for future health and wellbeing.
+Output: I will summarise our third session and then pull all of our work together in a final report that provides you with a personalised plan for future health and wellbeing.

-Although it’s understandable to want to get started as soon as possible, please wait until you have a clear diagnosis before coming to see me as our work will be specific to your situation.
-And if budgets are an issue, feel free to book your sessions one at a time using the First Appointment and 90-minute follow up options – just let me know in your email that you want to do the Three Steps Programme.
+Although it’s understandable to want to get started as soon as possible, I find that it works better if you wait until you have a clear diagnosis before coming to see me as our work will be specific to your situation.

 - further nutrition support